syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 <details>
   <summary>🤔 Where are the Jenkins Credentials?</summary>

-To login to Jenkins, you will need to fetch the credentials on the Worker
+To login to Jenkins, you will need to fetch the credentials on the worker
 cluster:

 ```bash